 Ruth Anderson Public Debate Series

-The next Ruth Anderson Public Debate will be on
+The 2014 Ruth Anderson Public Debate was held on

 Thursday, October 9, 2014.

 Resolved: Do Not Eat Anything with a Face

 What goes into the production of a quarter pound burger?
 According to J.L.
 Capper in The Journal of Animal Science, 6.7 pounds of feed, 52.8 gallons of drinking water, 74.5 square feet of grazing, and the equivalent amount of energy it takes to run a microwave for 18 minutes.
 Did you know the average American eats approximately 271 pounds of meat a year—or three, quarter pounder burgers a day?
 Meat is a tasty part of culture.
 It's a part of our special holidays and our daily meals, but is the product worth the cost?